 - Incorrect: I teared my shirt on the fence.

-Mistake 2: Confusing the past tense with the present perfect
+Mistake 2: Confusing simple past with present perfect

 - Correct: I tore my pants yesterday.